Yuhala/stem-bootcamp/home-automation/README.md

 ### Bluetooth module (HC-05) (x1)
 The bluetooth module is used by the Arduino MC to communicate with other devices via bluetooth.
-This module has 4 pins: 1- `VCC`: used to power the bluetooth module, 2- `GND`: the ground pin, 3- `TXD`: transmission pin of bluetooth module, and 4- `RXD`: receiver pin of bluetooth module.
+This module has 4 pins: 1- `VCC`: used to power the bluetooth module, 2- `GND`: the ground pin, 3- `TXD`: transmitter pin of bluetooth module, and 4- `RXD`: receiver pin of bluetooth module.